 Surveys

-Surveys are interactive outreach tools that collect structured feedback and data from your website visitors through conversational forms displayed in your chat widget.
-They appear as guided question-and-answer experiences that integrate seamlessly with your chat interface.
+Surveys are interactive engagement campaigns that collect structured feedback and data from your website visitors through a conversational form shown in your chat widget.
+They appear as a guided question-and-answer flow inside the chat interface.

 How Surveys Work

-Surveys are delivered through your existing chat widget, appearing as interactive conversations that guide visitors through a series of questions.
-Unlike banners or messages that are one-way communications, surveys collect responses and store them for analysis, making them perfect for gathering structured feedback, conducting research, or qualifying leads.
+Surveys are delivered through your existing chat widget, appearing as an interactive conversation that guides the visitor through a series of questions.
+Unlike banners or chat messages, which are one-way, surveys collect answers and store them for analysis — useful for structured feedback, research, or qualifying leads.

 Triggering Surveys

-Surveys can be triggered by various events and conditions such as page visits, user interactions, time-based rules, or custom events.
-For detailed information about configuring survey triggers, see our comprehensive trigger documentation.
+Surveys can be triggered by events and conditions such as page visits, time-based rules or custom events sent from your application.
+For details on configuring them, see the trigger documentation.

 Trigger Configuration